Frequently Asked QuestionsFirst, here are a few key properties about Glaze that might help users understand how it works.

 As counterintuitive as this may be, the high level answer is that no simple tools work to destroy the perturbation of these image cloaks.
 To make sense of this, it helps to first understand that cloaking does not use high-intensity pixels, or rely on bright patterns to distort the image.
 It is a precisely computed combination of a number of pixels that do not easily stand out to the human eye, but can produce distortion in the AI's “eye.”
 In our work, we have performed extensive tests showing how robust cloaking is to things like image compression and distortion/noise/masking injection.

 Another way to think about this is that the cloak is not some brittle watermark that is either seen or not seen.
 It is a transformation of the image in a dimension that humans do not perceive, but very much in the dimensions that the deep learning model perceive these images.
 So transformations that rotate, blur, change resolution, crop, etc, do not affect the cloak, just like the same way those operations would not change your perception of what makes a Van Gogh painting "Van Gogh."

-How can cloaking be useful when I have so many uncloaked, original artwork
+How can glazing be useful when I have so many original artworks

 online that I can't easily take down?

-We found that as long as there is even a slight shift in the AI model's feature space, the AI model will start to add in "artifacts" when generating art in your style.
-For example, the generated images may still resemble your style, it will have noticeable aspects of van Gogh blended in.
-Oftentime, this is sufficient to prevent people from using AI to generate images in your style, because the generated images will have unnatural artifacts.
+We found that as long as there is even a slight shift in the AI model's feature space, the AI model will create images that is noticeably different from your style.
+For example, the generated images may resemble an (uncomfortably creepy) hybrid of your style and abstract cubism blended in.